nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 The sticker on the side of the assembly says `DC12V,4.0W`.

 [This tweet](https://twitter.com/ZxSpectROM/status/1408460498882940934)
-includes an infrared image of the board with the three-terminal TO220 regulator clocking in at 56.3⁰C, which suggests that a large proportion of the 4W power consumption is getting radiated from that device alone.
+includes an infrared image of the board with the 7810 regulator (the TO220 package and heatsink) clocking in at 56.3⁰C, which suggests that a large proportion of the 4W power consumption is getting radiated from that device alone.

 ![flir.jpg](img/flirt.jpg)
 *Image: [ZxSpectROM on Twitter](https://twitter.com/ZxSpectROM/)*